Regents' Policies

 Agenda for Meetings

-Additions to the agenda may not be made less than 24 hours prior to the meeting, except in case of emergency as defined in the Open Meetings Act.
+Additions to the agenda may not be made less than seventy-two (72) hours prior to the meeting, except in the case of an emergency as defined in the Open Meetings Act.
 The Board of Regents will consider such emergency changes to the agenda at the beginning of each meeting, but once the Board of Regents formally approves the agenda, it will be followed.

 Conduct of Meetings